 “Moving forward from here, the goal is to qualify for the NCAA championship and go there and compete,” Robinson said.
 “Leading up to [the season] over winter training, the goal was to get back on the water and have competition.
 Whether that meant Liberty League or whatever competition looked like at that point, it definitely shifted with the news of spring competition.”

 The Bombers will not be limited to just Division III competition this season.
-While they will race against Liberty League opponents like the Rochester Institute of Technology (RIT), University of Rochester and William Smith College, the Bombers will also face Division I and II teams.
+While the team will race against Liberty League opponents like the Rochester Institute of Technology (RIT), University of Rochester and William Smith College, the Bombers will also face Division I and II teams.
 The team plans to see Division I schools like Colgate University and Bucknell University and Division II Mercyhurst University.
 Robinson said the Bombers will miss out on fierce competition from teams in other states due to COVID-19 travel restrictions.

 “We are not going to see our really tough competitors until we would get to an NCAA championship,” Robinson said.
 “To find competition that will match those New England schools, which we don’t get to see this year, I went out and set up competitions with [Division I and II schools] so that we can get some of those faster competitive races and be ready for the NCAA.”